 What if we’re trending down?

 If your church has been trending down, the same idea applies.
-You want your budget to reflect your faith that God has plans for your church and its effectiveness.
+You want your church budgets to reflect your faith that God has plans for your church and its effectiveness.
 Maybe your act of faith could be planning a budget that’s flat with last year.
 Or perhaps you want to dream big and budget for an increase of 2 to 5 percent.

 Set Your Budget’s Expenses